ctsit/linear_data_entry_workflow/README.md

 # Linear Data Entry Workflow

 This module forces a linear data entry workflow across REDCap forms and events.
 The linear workflow is enforced by removing access to any form which does not immediately follow the last completed form.
-In this way, if a user has not filled out the first form, they cannot procede to the second (or and subsequent) form.
+In this way, if a user has not filled out the first form, they cannot proceed to the second (or and subsequent) form.

 This module also facilitates form completion for users.
 If the project is longitudinal, then users can specify fields that should be automatically filled using the entries from the previous event.